thephpleague/plates/README.md

 ## The engine

 Plates uses a central object called the `Engine`, which is used to store the environment configuration and extensions.
 It helps decouple your templates from the file system and other dependencies.
-For example, if you want to change the folder where your templates are stored, you can do so easily by simply changing the path in one location.
+For example, if you want to change the folder where your templates are stored, you can do so by simply changing the path in one location.

 Templates themselves are very simple objects.
 The only dependency they require are an instance of the engine object.
-This design makes it easy to use dependency injection to inject your template objects into your methods, which in return makes them easier to test and mock.
+This design makes it easy to use dependency injection to inject your templates into other objects, which in return makes them easier to test and mock.

 ## File extensions